• Home

 Garment Items:

-17 Outfit using both knit & woven construction
+17 - Outfit using both knit and woven construction

-18 - Simple top, vest or poncho AND a skirt or slacks (2 garments are required)
+18 - Simple top, vest or poncho AND a skirt or slacks (two garments are required)

 19 - Simple dress, jumper or shift